Raul Roco 2004 presidential campaign

 The 2004 presidential campaign of Raul Roco was launched when he filed his certificate of candidacy on December 30, 2003.
-This is Roco's second attempt to chase the presidency.
+This was Roco's second attempt to run for the presidency, having previously ran in the 1998 presidential election.

 Pre-election

 By mid-2003, President Gloria Macapagal Arroyo was poised to run for president in 2004 elections.
 Raul Roco was offered by Arroyo to be his running mate, but he declined, and insisted her to run as his vice president instead.

-On selection of running-mate after calling out Arroyo, Roco is considering former Cebu governor Lito Osmeña, Senators Noli de Castro, Loren Legarda and Manny Villar and Metro Manila Development Authority chairman Bayani Fernando as his running mate.
-But he chose former Tarlac Vice Governor Hermie Aquino.
+In selecting a running-mate, after calling out Arroyo, Roco had also considered former Cebu governor Lito Osmeña, Senators Noli de Castro, Loren Legarda and Manny Villar, and Metro Manila Development Authority chairman Bayani Fernando as his running mate.
+However, by November 30, 2003, he selected former Tarlac Vice Governor Hermie Aquino as his running mate.

 He also revealed the party's Agenda of Hope on December 1, 2003.